AlineQuadros/blog/_posts/2017-12-01-quick-GCMS-data-analysis.md

 ---

-Metabolomic studies in ecology are helping to decipher systems previously considered as black-boxes.
-It can be used to track organic pollutants in the environment, to compare the functions and metabolism of many species.
+Metabolomic studies are helping to decipher ecological processes previously considered as black-boxes.
+I got involved in this super interesting field many years ago, when I was interested to learn how different soil animals processed diferent sources of cellulose.
+Although *cellulose is the most abundant organic polymer on Earth*, yet we know very little about its transformations in nature.

 > Metabolomics is the study of substrates and products of metabolism.
 It encompasses the large-scale study of small molecules, (aka metabolites) found within cells, tissues, soils, water, gases, etc.

-The gas chromatography–mass spectrometry, or ___GC-MS___, is one of the main tools used to analyze the biological compounds of a variety of complex samples.
+The gas chromatography–mass spectrometry, or ___GC-MS___, is one of the main tools in metabolomics studies.
 The gas-chromatograph promotes separation of the molecules and the mass-spectrometer downstream captures, ionizes, accelerates, deflects, and detects each molecule.

-#### Processing and transforming raw GC-MS data in R

 After the deconvolution of the original signal, the computer coupled to the GC-MS exports a file containing all compounds identified in all samples, as illustrated below (RT = retention time, m/z = mass).

 <img src="/blog/assets/images/file_header.png">

-One of the steps in a metabolomics study is to
-We need to identify common compounds across samples, based on retention times and mass, taking into account that the retention times may vary slightly between diferent runs.
-The goal is to obtain a **compounds x samples** matrix that tells whether a compound (c_1, c_2, c_3...) was present in a given sample.
+The most basic aims of a metabolomics study are *to characterize and compare samples** based on a large amount of possible componunds.
+To that end, we need to identify common compounds across samples, based on retention times and mass, taking into account that the retention times may vary slightly between diferent runs.

+The goal of this scrip was to process the original data to obtain a **compounds x samples** matrix that tells whether a compound (c_1, c_2, c_3...) was present in a given sample.
 Once the data is in this format it can be further analyzed using PCAs, clustering, K-means, etc.

 **Example of the output of this analysis, a compounds x samples matrix:**